 You’ll see in the photo that Helen and Ian are both walking with little flags showing a stone carving – Petra.

-Helen: “Petra is our symbol.
-She’s a carved stone figure that’s just inside the church as you enter the church porch, so we took the image of Petra as our Pilgrim.”
+Helen: “Petra is our sort of symbol.
+She’s a stone figure that’s just inside the church as you come in the porch, so we took Petra as our as our Pilgrim.”

 We ended the chat by asking about the importance to them of the pilgrimages.

-Helen: “What’s emerged is that people have just loved walking and talking, and it’s really fostered that sort of community spirit, and I think people are now looking into what do we do when this is finished: will we continue to do regular walks as a village community ?”
+Helen: “What’s come out of it is that people have just loved walking and talking, and that sort of community spirit, and I think people are now looking into what do we do when this is finished: will we do regular walks as a village?”

 “The acoustics, as you’ll know, are wonderful in churches, and we do have concerts in there.
 But that’s the big thing for us: to see the church used.”

-Helen: “I think people have found that actually entering the cathedrals is very moving.
-Sometimes our pilgrims have attended Evensong, and found that very emotional, and inspiring.
+Helen: “I think people have found actually entering the cathedrals is very moving.
+Sometimes there’s been Evensong on, and found that very emotional, and inspiring.
 A lot has come out of it.”

-Ian: “And a lot of people have undertaken pilgrimages to Cathedrals which have some special meaning to them, from areas where they were born, or brought up, or where family members were involved.
+Ian: “And a lot of people have gone and done pilgrimages to Cathedrals, that have some special meaning to them, from areas where they were born, or brought up, or where family members were involved.
 A lot of people have involved their wider families in doing it.
-We’ve involved friends from different places to walk with us, and caught up with friends that we haven’t seen for a long time.”
+We’ve involved friends from different places to do it, and caught up with friends that we haven’t seen for a long time.”

 The Pommie Pilgrims have also been supported by those who maybe aren’t able to walk as far.

-Helen: “For those in the village who are unable to walk long distances, they’ve acted as our ‘Petra’s Angels’, and have provided lifts between places, and that’s been really helpful.
+Helen: “For those who can’t walk in the village, they’ve acted as what we call ‘Petra’s Angels’, who have provided lifts between places, and that’s been really helpful.

-“We have a lady in her mid-80s, who’s walking to Guilford – she has family there – so she’s walked the last mile up to the Cathedral with friends and her Petra Angel, and she’s used her walking frame to walk the other miles in the village.
-She’s clocked up forty-one miles by walking a mile a day over the summer.
+“There’s one lady in her mid-80s, who’s walking to Guilford – she has family there – so she’s done the last mile up to the Cathedral and she’s used her walking frame to walk the miles in the village, and she’s clocked up forty-one miles by walking a mile a day over the summer.
 She’s done a brilliant job!”

 You can find out more about the Pommie Pilgrims on their Facebook page; in the Church Times piece from earlier in the year; and you can donate to their cause on their JustGiving page.